 - providing for the client's needs, responding to all of their inquiries, and making this a pleasurable experience amid a generally stressful situation

-Your TC is crucial to the reputation of your brand, thus they are more than just a document processor.
+Your Transaction Coordinator is crucial to the reputation of your brand since they do more than just process paperwork.
 After that, let's pose a question.

 I discussed the qualities to look for in a new hire last week, so let's start there.
 The following four items should be added to the list: